MindTouch/WalmartLabsHackathon/README.md

 Check out some MindTouch Touchpoints in use at https://codepen.io/modethirteen/project/full/DQwWxy.
 See the code supporting this example at https://codepen.io/modethirteen/project/editor/DQwWxy.

-## Code Examples
+## Code Examples and Getting Started

 This repository contains receipes and examples of how to better integrate MindTouch Touchpoints with an application that you are building.
+If you are interested in using Touchpoints in your application, speak with one of the available MindTouch tech mentors.
+They will be happy to set you and your team up with content and HTML embed codes from our MindTouch-powered Hackathon showcase site, [walmartlabs.mindtouch.us](https://walmartlabs.mindtouch.us).